petaverse-cloud/pv-docs-site/docs/petority/6_notification/1_type.md

 **How to Manage Alerts?
 See:[Alert Settings](/docs/petority/general-setting/notification)**.

-By familiarizing yourself with the device information and settings in the WAGGURACY app, you can optimize the care and safety of your pets while enjoying the convenience of modern technology.
+By familiarizing yourself with the device information and settings in the WAGGURACY app, you can make better use of its features to stay informed and support your pet’s everyday care and safety.